SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

     </section>
 </template>
 ```
-This component will use a public API called ``Repository.Authentication.Login(userName, password)``, whitch will send the login request, takes care about storing the JWT tokens and updates the login state (so the navbar will be also updated).
+This component will use a public API called ``Repository.Authentication.Login(userName, password)``, wich will send the login request, takes care about storing the JWT tokens and updates the login state (so the navbar will be also updated).

 After running ``npm run start`` your application should be available by default at [http://localhost:8081](http://localhost:8081) and you should be able to log in under the **Login** menu (The default username / password is *admin/admin*), after that you will see and can use the **GitHub Users** and **Child Router** routes. **Child Router** will be broken because of there isn't any *settings* defined, you can fix that in the ``./src/child-router.ts`` by defining the settings field with a role list